src-d/datasets/PublicGitArchive/borges-indexer/README.md

 # borges-indexer
-Exports a CSV file from repositories fetched with Borges.
+Exports a CSV index file from repositories fetched with Borges.

 ## Installation